MaestroError/html-strings-affixer/README.md

 ### From source
 If you have [golang](https://go.dev/doc/install) installed, you can clone this repo and run `go install` or `go build` for binary file

+# Features
+- Finds your HTML visible strings and replaces with affixed one
+- Prefix and Suffix are customizable
+- If string contains one of the warning characters, it not replaces, but prints out location:
+    - So it will not replace string with variable like "Price: {{$price}}", if you have '{' in warning character, it will give you exact location(file:line) to make it translatable manually
+- If string contains one of the ignoring characters, it just ignores string
+    - For example, if your string is math expression like 4 * 20 = 80 and you have "*" in ignoring characters, it will just ignore it
+- This characters are set by default as:
+    - ignore: "#", "_", ">", "^", "*", "="
+    - warnings: "%", "{", "(", "}", ")", "$", "'"
+- Ignore characters and warning characters are customizable from JSON config file ("ignore" and "warnings")

 # Config file
 You need to create "affixer.json" file in directory, from where you will run html-strings-affixer.
 You can find an [example](https://github.com/MaestroError/html-strings-affixer/blob/maestro/bin/affixer-example.json) in bin folder of this repository (bin/affixer-example.json).
 *Alternativly you can run app without config file in your working directory and it will offer you to create one from example*